MohiCodings/Learn-Smasher-Intern-task-3/README.md

 # Learn-Smasher-Intern-task-3
 # Accordion Menu Project
-This project is a simple implementation of an accordion menu using HTML, CSS, and JavaScript.
+This project is a simple implementation of an accordion menu using HTML, CSS, and JavaScript.<br>
+It was developed as an internship task to showcase my skills in  web development.

 # Getting Started
 To see the Accordion menu, follow these steps:<br>